artrugh/sitecore/CustomerDataPlatform/8_implementation_events.md

 - Boxever.templating.compile() - rerenders a Web Experience or Web Experiment that is currently live in Sitecore Personalize.

-- Boxever.triggerExperiences() - reruns every Web Experience and Web Experiment that is live in Sitecore Personalize.
+- Boxever.triggerExperiences() - re-runs every Web Experience and Web Experiment that is live in Sitecore Personalize.

 ##### Event types